Choices in Marketing Automation

 e.g. whoisvisiting.com, IPFingerprint

-IP look-up companies provide information as to who has landed on your website based on their internet protocol address.
+IP look-up companies provide information about who has landed on your website based on their internet protocol address.
 This can provide geographical information and if the user is registered to a particular business.
 This is useful for identifying businesses visiting a specific website and how they arrived there, but the data often doesn’t track down to an individual level, so you only see if a particular company has visited and not the specific individual from that business.

 Other channel tracking